In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Black Angus rib-eyes, purple sweet potatoes, and red pepper salsa

 2 Servings, 890 Calories/Serving

 Executive Chef Justine Kelly’s take on an extra special steak night: pan-seared, perfectly marbled Black Angus rib-eyes with rosemary-roasted vegetables and her awesome signature sauce.

 In your bag

-- 2 organic purple sweet potatoes
+- 2 organic purple or other sweet potatoes

 - 6 ounces organic cremini or other button mushrooms

 - 2 Black Angus rib-eyes (about 10 ounces each)